ploxiln/reflex/README.md

 You can download binaries from the
 [Releases page](https://github.com/cespare/reflex/releases).

-To compile from source, you'll need Go 1.13+ installed.

-If you have Go 1.16 or later, you can download and install the latest module version directly with
+With Go 1.16 or later, you can download and install the latest module version directly with

-    go install github.com/cespare/reflex@latest
+    go install github.com/ploxiln/reflex@latest

 Reflex is only tested on Linux and macOS.